leobudima/elogii-blog/content/how-to-track-an-order-amazon-fedex-ups-or-self-delivery-more.md

 ![](/blog/uploads/how-to-track-package-elogii.png)

 * **Send optimized routes to drivers and see them deliver orders to customers.** Drivers can easily follow the pre-planned delivery routes with the eLogii driver app.
-Delivery, fleet, adn logistics managers can use the main dashboard to [**track each driver along his route**](https://elogii.com/capabilities/live-operations), and see exactly where they are and what they are doing in real-time (without manual reporting).
+Delivery, fleet, and logistics managers can use the main dashboard to [**track each driver along his route**](https://elogii.com/capabilities/live-operations), and see exactly where they are and what they are doing in real-time (without manual reporting).

 ### How to track orders if you use a carrier?